Codemon72/Spickzettel/Ghost CMS.md

 - empty folder
 - cd into it and: `ghost install local`
-- cd into themes and: `git init` version control: "It is usually suggested to have just the theme (not the installation) as your git repository."
-(Ghost Forum)
+- cd into themes and: `git init`
+  ("It is usually suggested to have just the theme (not the installation) as your git repository."
+(Ghost Forum))
 - connect and upload to github
 - download desired theme
 - copy theme, rename it and start working with it